Frequently Asked Questions (FAQ)

 Yes, in five categories:

-• Fifth, I am usually invested in the stock market and may directly or indirectly own long and/or short positions in technology and other companies.
+• I am usually invested in the stock market and may directly or indirectly own long and/or short positions in technology and other companies.

-As an advisor and consultant, what is your business model and how do you prioritize opportunities?
+What is your business model and how do you prioritize opportunities?

 What gets you excited about working with a company?